 “No one!”
 She shoved past him, leading the way forward.
 “Zonko’s it is, then.
 It’s your lucky day, Wormy.”

 All the way to Zonko’s, Sirius and Peter continuously glanced over their shoulders at the black-haired stranger, clearly at a loss.
 Severus smiled widely to himself, now hurrying in the opposite direction towards a waiting Rosier, his heart bursting with uncontainable joy.

-, he thought happily.
+She sees me, too, he thought happily.
 Even when I'm not there, she sees me.